egcodes/aristotle/README.md

-Aristo is a highly customizable tool that collects links from sites.
+Aristotle is a highly customizable tool that collects links from sites.

 ![Aristotle](aristotle.png)